Mockova/help/checks/random-values/index.rst

 Random Values in Checks
 =======================

-Random form values allows you to automatically generate email postfixes to avoid getting a duplicate email error caused by forms that follow a unique email validation rule.
+Random form values allow you to automatically generate email postfixes to avoid getting a duplicate email error caused by forms that follow a unique email validation rule.
 This article will show you how to use random values to monitor your forms.

-.. note:: Many servers (including Gmail) allows you to add a postfix with a plus (+) after a main address.
+.. note:: Many servers (including Gmail) allow you to add a postfix with a plus (+) after a main address.

 In other words, testmail+value@testomato.com will send emails to testmail@testomato.com.